Nepenthes albomarginata: Description

+Ecology

-EcologyNepenthes albomarginata is a widespread species, occurring in Borneo, Peninsular Malaysia, and Sumatra.
-It is also found on smaller islands such as Nias and Penang.McPherson, S.R. & A. Robinson 2012.
-Field Guide to the Pitcher Plants of Sumatra and Java.
-Redfern Natural History Productions, Poole.
+Nepenthes albomarginata is a widespread species, occurring in Borneo, Peninsular Malaysia, and Sumatra.
+It is also found on smaller islands such as Nias and Penang.
 It has an altitudinal distribution of 0–1200 m above sea level.

 Its typical habitat consists of kerangas forest, but it has also been recorded from the summit vegetation of lowland peaks.
-It is known from peat and limestone substrates.Anderson, J.A.R.
-1965.
-Limestone habitat in Sarawak.
-Proceedings of the Symposium on Ecological Research in Humid Tropics Vegetation, July 1963, Kuching, Sarawak. pp. 49–57.
+It is known from peat and limestone substrates.